Dear R eaders:

 HITCHCOCK HOUSE IN CONWAY

-Orra Hitchcock moved to Conway,
+Hitchcock moved to Conway, Massachusetts,

-Massachusetts, in June 1821, within days
+in June 1821, within days of Edward's

-of Edward's installation as the junior
+installation as the junior pastor of the

-that town for four years, and the house
+four years, and the house they eventually

-they eventually purchased from John and
+purchased from John and Nancy Williams

-Nancy Williams still stands on Whately
+still stands on Whately Road.
+But that

-Road.
-But that purchase did not take place
+purchase did not take place until May

-Franklin County Registry of Deeds attests.
+Registry of Deeds attests.
+This raises the

-where did the Hitchcocks live for the
+Hitchcocks live for the first three years

-first three years of Edward's Conway
+of Edward's Conway pastorate?

 I have found no specific